 A NetFlow Collector’s main functions include:

 Historically, the most common way to run NetFlow collectors was on a physical, rackmounted Intel-based server running a Linux OS variant.
 More recently, flow collectors have been deployed on virtual machines.
-Unfortunately, in either case, compute and storage is severely limited the amount of detailed data that could be retained or analyzed.
+Unfortunately, in either case, compute and storage severely limits the amount of detailed network flow data that could be retained and analyzed.

-Most recently, a unified, cloud-scale approach to NetFlow collector and analyzer architecture has emerged.
-In this architecture, a horizontally scalable big data system replaces physical or virtual collector and analyzer appliances.
-Big data systems allow for dramatically high volumes of ingest, greater data retention, deeper analytics and more powerful anomaly detection.
-To learn more about big data NetFlow analysis, visit the Kentik Detect overview page.
+Most recently, a unified, cloud-scale approach to NetFlow collector and analyzer architectures has emerged.
+In this architecture, a horizontally-scalable, big data system replaces physical or virtual collector and analyzer appliances.
+Big data systems allow for dramatically higher volumes of data ingest, longer data retention periods, deeper network traffic analytics and more powerful anomaly detection.
+To learn more about modern approaches to NetFlow analysis, visit the Kentik Platform overview page.